← Back to home

 Is Knock better than Resend?

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-Knock is currently shipping more aggressively (velocity 6.3 vs 5.0), with 0 editorial sparks in the last 30 days against 0.
+Knock and Resend are shipping at a similar cadence (velocity 6.3 vs 6.3, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other Infra & APIs products to evaluate alongside.

 What are the best alternatives to Knock?